dvcrn/dvcrn.github.io/_posts/2015-11-27-spacemacs-for-atom.markdown

 Now I am a little bit biased towards atom.
 I looked at it multiple times but it felt too slow, too in-performant and most of the plugins were just trash-level (sorry if I insulted some of my readers but they are just... not good!).

-All the problems I have about plugins overwrite keybindings are here stronger than anywhere else.
-A plugin can literally overwrite every little aspect of the editor.
+All the problems I have about plugins overwriting keybindings are here stronger than anywhere else.
+A plugin can literally change every little aspect of the editor.
 This is a really great thing, don't get me wrong!
 But at the same time you need to take double care of what you are installing.

 Github also did a lot of weird design decicions that I can't follow.
 Here are a few:

 ##### Emoji as commit messages
+I tried to nibble my way through the codebase and recent changes a bit but emojis... man.
 I mean, it's cool that you have fun with it but for outsiders it's unnecessary confusing. 🎨 is probably style related, I get that, but what the heck is 📝? 🔥?

 Plus using emojis is not a substitute for a commit message.
 It's like me commiting with the word "style."